Beth Am turns 60! Learn more about Beth Am's history and what makes us such a special and unique community:

 In April, I had the great pleasure of meeting with the Presidents of nearly 100 Reform congregations at the annual Scheidt Seminar, an educational retreat sponsored by the Union for Reform Judaism.
 It was a remarkable meeting - filled with inspiration, education, worship, and great ideas.
 It was wonderful to learn new things from peers and scholars.
 But for me, the most valuable part of the trip was getting a new perspective on Beth Am.
 We don't often realize it, but we hold a special place in the world of Reform Judaism today.
 Read more...

-Read on in the May issue of the Beth Am Builder to find out!
+Read on in the combined June/July issue of the Beth Am Builder to find out!
 The Builder provides coverage of this and next month's highlighted events and stories of note.

 The prayer-life of Congregation Beth Am is both communal and personal, offering quiet, meditative moments as well as community celebration.
 First and foremost, our worship is musical and participatory, inclusive and intergenerational, egalitarian and welcoming.
 The Service Schedule shows who is speaking at each service and other information.

 that the Beth Am office will be closed on Friday, July 3, in observance of Independence Day.
 Shabbat services will be held at 6:15 p.m. in the Outdoor Chapel.

 Beth Am is a warm and friendly congregation.
 Our members form deep, long-lasting friendships and are dedicated to meaningful worship, dynamic Jewish learning and compassionate care through all stages